What is Reciprocal Conversation in Childhood?

 - Attention: children with attention problems may have trouble following along in a conversation

-- Pragmatic Language: children who do not understand social language may struggle with conversations
+- Pragmatic language: children with poor pragmatic skills do not understand social language and will have some difficulty with reciprocal conversations

-- Receptive Language: children with poor comprehension skills may have difficulty with conversations
+- Receptive language: children with impaired comprehension skills may have difficulty with conversations

 References on Conversation Skills in Childhood